yazi-rs/schemas/CONTRIBUTING.md

 ## Development environment setup

-1. This repositories uses [Node.js](https://nodejs.org/en) and [pnpm](https://pnpm.io/) for linting and formatting the schemas.
+1. This repositories uses [Node.js](https://nodejs.org/en) and [pnpm](https://pnpm.io/) for testing and formatting the schemas.
 Make sure to have both installed.
-2. Clone this repository and setup the `yazi` submodule (required for running the linter/tests).
+2. Clone this repository and setup the `yazi` submodule (required for running the tests).

    ```
    git clone --recurse-submodules https://github.com/yazi-rs/schemas